Events

 }

-What’s Cool?
-In this example, only the IncrementUp component will refresh when the event is triggered, even though the button controlling the event is outside the IncrementUp component.
+What’s cool is that in this example, only the IncrementUp component will refresh when the event is triggered, even though the button controlling the event is outside the IncrementUp component.
 This allows for efficient updates while maintaining precise control over the layout.

 Last updated